sidneykung/twitter_hate_speech_detection/README.md

 # Twitter Hate Speech Detection
 ## *Can content moderation be automated?*

-**Please note:** Because of the subject matter of this project, all notebooks contain offensive language from the dataset.
+**Warning:** All notebooks contain offensive language from the dataset.

 ## Overview